"One Shine, We All Shine."

 The JagROOTS Program is designed to help first-year, transfer, and continuing students become a valued part of the University and the Mobile area.
 The mentors and mentees participate in a series of skill-based activities that build relationships, connect communities, and explore opportunities.

-The iLead Leadership institute is an 8 week, 2 phase program consisting of interactive activities and leadership development training to enhance the acquisition of student leaders’ knowledge and skills with tools for professional, intellectual, and personal development.
+The iLead Leadership institute is an 6 week program consisting of interactive activities and leadership development training to enhance the acquisition of student leaders’ knowledge and skills with tools for professional, intellectual, and personal development.
 The overall objective of this program is to enhance the acquisition of student leaders’ knowledge and skills with tools for professional, intellectual, and personal development.
-Each participant will learn how to critically evaluate his or her own leadership proficiency and business skills. iLead will be held on the Thursday dates listed below from 5:00pm-6:30pm.
+Each participant will learn how to critically evaluate his or her own leadership proficiency and business skills.
+Students may apply for iLead on OMSA's OrgSync Portal

 Black Faculty and Staff Association